diceone/for/README.md

 # for

-**for** is a command-line tool designed to automate the execution of shell commands and scripts across multiple remote servers, similar to Ansible, but with a focus on simplicity and use of Go.
+**for** is a command-line tool designed to automate the execution of shell commands and scripts across multiple remote servers, similar to Ansible, but with a focus on simplicity and the Go programming language.

 ## Features